 Justin May has over five years of experience executing full-service PR campaigns for a diverse set of clients across various industries including healthcare, financial services, energy and utilities, technology, trade associations, construction and labor, and the non-profit sector.
 At Gaffney Bennett Public Relations, Justin May utilizes his strong writing and communications background to execute targeted media outreach campaigns and has secured opportunities and placements with key media outlets including major daily newspapers, radio and television stations, online outlets, and national trade publications.
 Justin earned his B.A. in English with a concentration in Creative Writing from the University of Connecticut.

-Christina’s prior responsibilities at WSFB included Associate Producer and writer for the station’s news and lifestyle program, “Better Connecticut.”
-Prior to her position at Channel 3, Christina worked with various news outlets across the state including NBC Connecticut and Waterbury’s daily newspaper, the Republican-American.
+Christina’s other responsibilities at WFSB included updating the station’s website and social media platforms and writing for the station’s news and lifestyle program, “Better Connecticut.”
+Prior to her position at WFSB, Christina worked with various news outlets across the state, including NBCConnecticut and Waterbury’s daily newspaper, the Republican-American.